 2CCalrose Rice - washed until the water runs clear and strained well

-Rub a clump of Rice between your fingers to crumble it.
+Rub a clump of rice between your fingers to crumble it.
 If it does not crumble easily, it needs more time to dry.
 If it does, it's ready to be used.
-With the Palm of your hand, gently press down on the Rice to break up all the Clumps.
-Add 1 Tbl - 1 1/2 Tbl Dark Soy Sauce to get the correct color, which should be brown and 2 - 3 Tbl of Regular Soy Sauce for Hydration and Flavor, Along with all the Fried Rice Seasoning and mix well.
-Set this aside to rehydrate until ready to Fry.
-2 Tbl of Regular Soy Sauce can be added initially and then the Fried Rice tasted to see if another Tbl is desired or not.
+With the palm of your hand, gently press down on the rice to break up all the clumps.
+Add 2-3 Tbl dark soy sauce to get the correct color, which should be brown, along with all the fried rice seasoning, and mix well.
+Set this aside to rehydrate until ready to fry.

-Prepare the Vegetables and set the Eggs lightly scrambled into a bowl.
+Prepare the vegetables and set the eggs lightly scrambled into a bowl.

 Notes

-A small amount of Hoisin or Oyster Sauce can be added to rehydrate the Rice and add flavor and more sweetness.
-Leftover Rice can be portioned into Ziploc Bags and frozen to reheat at a later time.
-Day Old Rice after it crumbles easily can also be portioned and frozen to rehydrate and reheat later.
+A small amount of hoisin or oyster sauce can be added to rehydrate the rice and add flavor and more sweetness.
+Leftover rice can be portioned into Ziploc bags and frozen to reheat at a later time.
+Day-old rice, after it crumbles easily, can also be portioned and frozen to rehydrate and reheat later.

 Types of Rice